New York's Jean-Georges Restaurant Enables Contactless Outdoor Dining

 The upscale restaurant brand is turning to reduced-contact tech to keep doors open

-While indoor dining may be only a pipe dream for New Yorkers in 2020, outdoors is another story.
+As businesses and consumers alike anxiously await the return of indoor dining in NYC, establishments are getting creative when it comes to finding safe outdoor alternatives.
 Combined with mobile-first tech that at once reduces contact and streamlines transactions, sidewalk and other open-air seats are cropping up around the city—including at the well-known Jean-Georges restaurants.

 The Central Park West location is opening its doors for walk-ins and reservations alike thanks to its implementation of reduced-contact protocol that minimizes transactions between staff and patrons.
 In addition to implementing the bare necessities like gloves and masks for all service as well as six-foot table spacing, the restaurant will be leveraging digital menus accessible on patrons' own mobile devices for them to browse upon scanning a QR code.
 While nothing new, QR tech appears to be experiencing an uptick in application during a touchless 2020, which makes sense, as it's relatively easy to retrofit for business like restaurants and adopt for most consumers in a mobile-first age.
 It also provides opportunities to enable the efficient transactions that consumers have come to expect.